stackql/stackql-registry-docs/docs/azure_isv-docs/providers/azure_isv/sap_workloads/index.md

 image: /img/providers/azure/stackql-azure-provider-featured-image.png
 ---

-Azure Center For SAP Solutions (ACSS) Is An Azure Offering That Makes SAP A Top-Level Workload On Azure.
-You Can Use ACSS To Deploy Or Manage SAP Systems On Azure Seamlessly.
-The Deployment Experience Sets Up And Connects The Individual SAP Components On Your Behalf.
-ACSS Simplifies The Management Of SAP Systems And Provides Quality Checks To Increase The Reliability Of These Systems On Azure.
+Azure Center for SAP solutions (ACSS) is an Azure offering that makes SAP a top-level workload on Azure.
+You can use ACSS to deploy or manage SAP systems on Azure seamlessly.
+The deployment experience sets up and connects the individual SAP components on your behalf.
+ACSS simplifies the management of SAP systems and provides quality checks to increase the reliability of these systems on Azure.

 :::info Service Summary